The effectiveness of our courses

 We are very pleased to share with you an article on the Dementia Carers Count Pilot evaluation, from the current edition of the Journal of Dementia Care:

 As you will see this evaluation was first released in 2019 and related to our pilot 3-day courses, but as the foundation of our subsequent work it is very useful, and the article signposts our approaches having evolved.

-Nearly 300 people have now attended practical courses developed by Dementia Carers Count (DCC) specifically to support those caring for a family member with dementia.
+This study was focussed on 300+ people who attended practical courses developed by Dementia Carers Count (DCC) specifically to support those caring for a family member with dementia.

-Teresa Atkinson from the Association of Dementia Studies at the University of Worcester led this project and presented her findings to guests at Dementia Carers Count’s annual autumn event on 19th September at the Royal College of Anaesthetists in London.
+Teresa Atkinson from the Association of Dementia Studies at the University of Worcester led this project.

 The data set came from:

 - 12 DCC three-day courses from June 2018 – February 2019

 - Of 117 attendees, 85 chose to participate in the research

 - Participants could choose to complete questionnaires online or using booklets